XuminGaoGithub/XuminGaoGithub.github.io/_pages/weeding_robot.md

     style="border-radius:8px;">
   </iframe>
 </div>
->

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-My main contributions to this project were integrating an industrial-grade camera with a compact computing controller (Jetson Nano) and deploying a lightweight YOLO model for the detection of specific toxic weeds.
-At the same time, I debugged the socket-based communication between the Jetson Nano and the controller of the parallel robotic arms.
+My main contributions to this project were integrating an industrial-grade camera with a compact computing controller (Jetson Nano) and deploying a lightweight YOLO model for the detection of specific poisonous weeds.
+At the same time, I debugged the socket-based communication between the vision perception computer and the parallel robotic arm controller.
 In addition, I participated in the overall system integration, debugging, and testing of the robotic platform.
 </p>